CesarCortez/InterviewQuestions/NodeJs/nodeQ.md

 *   **No Buffering** \- Node.js applications never buffer any data.
 These applications simply output the data in chunks.

 **Source:** _tutorialspoint.com_

+### Q2.1: What is NodeJS? ☆☆<a id="2.1"></a>

+Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
+Node JS was created by Ryan Dahl, Ryan Dahl is a software engineer and the original developer of the Node.js JavaScript runtime.

+### Q2.2: What is package.json? ☆☆<a id="2.2"></a>

+The package.json file in Node.js is the heart of the entire application.
+It is basically the manifest file that contains the metadata of the project where we define the properties of a package.

+### Q2.3: Purpose of module exports ☆☆<a id="2.3"></a>

+A module in Node.js is used to encapsulate all the related codes into a single unit of code which can be interpreted by shifting all related functions into a single file
 ### Q3: Is Node a single threaded application? ☆☆<a id="3"></a>

 **Answer:**